Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

-In this section, we introduce the FM-MCMC algorithm to accelerate posterior sampling.
+\secprl{Methodology} In this section, we introduce the FM-MCMC algorithm to accelerate posterior sampling.
 Based on the CNFs and flow matching algorithm, we first train a neural network for initial inference.
 Then, along with the PTMCMC, we obtain the accurate posterior distributions.
 Unlike traditional MCMC methods—which often suffer from slow convergence in high-dimensional and multi-modal parameter spaces due to inefficient proposal mechanisms and sensitivity to initial conditions—FM-MCMC leverages a learned flow-based proposal that drastically reduces the number of likelihood evaluations and shortens burn-in phases.
-The proposed FM-MCMC framework builds on two key developments in machine learning–based inference: SBI and flow matching.
-In particular, flow matching~\cite{lipman2023flow,liu2023flow} offers a highly efficient objective for training CNFs, which was recently adapted for SBI by Dax et al. ~\cite{dax2023flowmatchingscalablesimulationbased} to enable fast posterior estimation.
-FM-MCMC approach retains the statistical robustness and interpretability of traditional Bayesian sampling while harnessing the expressivity and computational efficiency of normalizing flows.
-Importantly, the FM-MCMC paradigm is not limited to astrophysical applications; its general structure allows for adoption across a wide range of scientific inference problems, including those in cosmology, particle physics, and biomedical modeling, where rapid and accurate posterior estimation is essential.